http://www.mathedpage.org/space/index.html

 Books

-From Algebra: Themes, Tools, Concepts by Anita Wah and Henri Picciotto, several lessons on Abstract Algebra, which work well in combination with the material in Brown's book:
+From Algebra: Themes, Tools, Concepts by Anita Wah and Henri Picciotto, several lessons on Abstract Algebra, which work well in combination with the material in Brown's book.

 Transformational Geometry by Richard G. Brown (Dale Seymour Publications -- out of print but findable on the Web).
 Pretty much the whole book.
+The book is made much more accessible with the help of interactive geometry software.
+(See below.)
+In particular see the online version of the core argument in the book, with interactive Geogebra figures, here.
+(I believe this is both simpler and more complete than Brown's approach.)

 Handbook of Regular Patterns by Peter Stevens (MIT Press).
 An extraordinary multicultural mathematical source on symmetry.
 I use it as a source of designs and ask students to identify the symmetry groups.
-I would do more with it if I had time.

 Scott Kim's Inversions (Key Curriculum Press), a book where symmetry interacts with a demented typography to create entertaining and thought-provoking images.